You go outside, look at your lawn, and notice something’s wrong.

 Consistent heavy rain, regular watering, or irrigation will generally let grass outgrow and recover from mild to moderate webworm damage.

 How to prevent sod webworms in your lawn

 The best way to control sod webworms is to maintain a healthy lawn so that they are less attracted to it.
-If you do have these critters, you can treat them with insecticides.

 Here are a few tips for preventing sod webworms: